 2. You may have to pay coinsurance or a copayment as your share of the cost when you get a medical service, like a doctor’s visit, hospital outpatient visit, or a prescription.
 Coinsurance is usually a percentage amount (for example, 20% of the total cost).
 A copayment is usually a set dollar amount (for example, $10 or $20 for a prescription or doctor’s visit).

 3. You may have to pay a deductible each plan year before your insurance starts to pay for care you get.
 For example, let’s say you have a $200 deductible.
 You go to the emergency room and the total cost is $1,250.
 You pay the first $200 to cover the deductible, and then your insurance starts to pay its share.

 4. Health insurance plans contract with networks of hospitals, doctors, pharmacies, and healthcare providers to take care of people in the plan.

 Depending on the type of policy you buy, your plan may only pay for your care when you get it from a provider in the plan’s network, or you may have to pay a bigger share of the bill.

 5. You may see products that look and sound like health insurance, but don’t give you the same protection as full health insurance.
 Some examples are policies that only cover certain diseases, policies that only cover you if you’re hurt in an accident, or plans that offer you discounts on health services.
 Don’t mistake insurance-like products for full comprehensive insurance protection.

-To contact Health Insurance Services at Saint Joseph Regional Medical Center, call 855-88-SJMED.
+To contact Health Insurance Services at Saint Joseph Health System, call 1.855.88.SJMED.